Information for students

 The UTS Business School, part of the University of Technology Sydney, delivers a broad range of degree programs at undergraduate and postgraduate levels and through its executive development programs.

-Its practical and integrative approach to business education prepares students for a world that demands more than specialist expertise in a particular discipline.
-Its graduates are 'integrative thinkers' who can combine traditional business skills with those from disciplines such as design and engineering to meet the challenges they face in a globalised world.
+Our practical and integrative approach to business education prepares students for a world that demands more than specialist expertise in a particular discipline.
+Our graduates are 'integrative thinkers' who can combine traditional business skills with those from disciplines such as design and engineering to meet the emerging challenges of our globalised world.

 The UTS Business School consists of five academic disciplines: Accounting, Economics, Finance, Management and Marketing.
 Our researchers take a comprehensive, interdisciplinary approach – bringing together skills and knowledge from diverse fields – to tackle the critical problems faced by businesses and other public and private organisations today.

 Located in the heart of Sydney’s thriving tech and innovation precinct, on the doorstep of the CBD, our contemporary and collaborative approach to education has been embodied in the design of its new home, the Dr Chau Chak Wing Building, designed by internationally renowned architect Frank Gehry.

 Alternatively, students can visit the UTS Student Centre at:

 Building 10 – Broadway